santi1110/bd-KindlePublishingService/DESIGN_DOCUMENT.md

 ## Asynchronous Book Publishing

-When the ECS service starts up, we make a call to start our `BookPublisher`.
+When the App starts up, we make a call to start our `BookPublisher`.
 This schedules a `Runnable` to execute repeatedly while the service runs.

 We will have this `Runnable` retrieve a book publish request from `BookPublishRequestManager` and